harrysha1029/cs269-final-project/README.md

 This algorithm allows a party Alice to share a quantum state between two Bob and Charlie, such that they can only recover the state if they cooperate.
 This is implemented in `hillery_quantum.py`

 ## Cleve - Multiparty
 This algorithm shares a secret quantum state between n parties such that at least k of them are required to recover the secret state.
+It is implemented in `cleve.py`